What Doing Donuts Does to Your Car

 1. Burns Out Power Steering

 Doing donuts requires you to crank your wheel all the way to the left or right so you can drift around in tight little circles.
-While this makes for an epic driving experience, cranking your wheel to full lock can wear our the power steering.
+While this makes for an epic driving experience, cranking your wheel to full lock can wear out the power steering.

 Over time, the wear on these pumps will make your wheel increasingly difficult to turn.
 Then, you may have to fight to stay in lanes or make turns driving around town.
+Simple driving maneuvers will become a challenge, putting yourself and other people at risk.

 2. Strains Suspension

 Turning the steering wheel in such an aggressive manner can also strain your car’s suspension on the outside of the turn.
 Of course, if you’re doing donuts or drifting on snow, you’ll likely do less damage than if you were on bare pavement.
+Off-road environments like dirt roads or sand pits have more traction, so they can do even more damage.

-Still, tight turns can wear out axles, shock absorbers, the stabilizer bar, tie rods and other components of your suspension system.
+Regardless of the environment, doing extremely tight turns can wear out axles, shock absorbers, the stabilizer bar, tie rods and other components of your suspension system.
 Eventually, you’ll have no other choice but to fix it or scrap the car, as repair costs can be thousands of dollars.

-3. Ruins Drivetrain
+3. Ruins the Drivetrain

 4. Wears Down Tires